GwynDavies/montty/INSTALLATION.md

 Do not just change this setting even if you have the access, as it might not be inaccordance with your organization's  policies and procedures

-If you do change this setting, you will need to restart teh sshd:
+If you do change this setting, you will need to restart the sshd:

 ```
 $ sudo systemctl restart sshd